Teams, tales and tips – a guide to the local game

 Since then, only lower-flight derby games with Herculés Alicante had set the Martínez Valero alight – until Elche’s storming of the Segunda in 2012-13.
 Tax debt then saw the Franjiverdes forcibly relegated in 2015, giving rise to a summer-long saga that would see Eibar take their place.
 In 2017, it was straightforward relegation, down to the depths of the Segunda B for the first time this century.

-Mention must be made of the club’s reserve side, Elche CF Illicitano, who enjoyed two brief seasons in the Segunda when their parent club were at their height.
-After the heady days of the late 1960s – Elche Illicitano even beat Herculés in a relegation play-off – the club suffered a similar fate to the seniors.
+Mention must be made of the club’s reserve side, Elche CF Ilicitano, who enjoyed two brief seasons in the Segunda when the seniors were at their height.
+After the heady days of the late 1960s – Elche Ilicitano even beat Herculés in a relegation play-off – the club suffered a similar fate to the seniors.

-But in June 2013, barely days after Elche CF’s own promotion, Illicitano made the Segunda B, a best-ever position since the time of Herculés.
-The relegated Alicante side, in fact, shared the same division as Illicitano for a single season in 2014-15, before the Elche side plunged into the Tercera.
+But in 2013, barely days after Elche CF’s own promotion, Ilicitano made the Segunda B, a best-ever position since the time of Herculés.
+The relegated Alicante side, in fact, shared the same division as Ilicitano for a single season in 2014-15, before the Elche side plunged into the Tercera.

-Illicitano play at the Ciutat Deportiva, a sports complex a 10min walk north of Martínez Valero, the other side of the Ibis Hotel.
+Ilicitano play at the Ciutat Deportiva, a sports complex ten minutes’ walk north of Martínez Valero, the other side of the Ibis Hotel.

 The Elche Tourist Office has a directory of local hotels.

 A better bet would be the zen-like Hotel Huerto del Cura, an award-winning four-star thick with exotic greenery that lies on the bus route to the stadium, on the edge of the city centre.
-Under the same umbrella, and in similar vein, is sister hotel the Jardín Milenio.
-Both have pools and saunas.
+A pool and sauna go with its health-focused approach.

-For more traditional city-centre lodgings, TRYP Ciudad de Elche is a reliable three-star.
-Budget visitors can opt for the simple Pensión La Callosina, the other side of the river but a short walk from the train and bus stations.
+For more traditional city-centre lodgings, the Elche Centro Affiliated by Meliá, the former TRYP Ciudad de Elche, is a reliable three-star.
+Budget visitors can opt for the simple Hostal María (Avinguda de la Llibertat 4, +34 965 46 02 83), a short walk from the train and bus stations.

-If you choose to stay in Alicante, 30min away by train, then contemporary, urban LaCityHotel is, for the money, outstanding – and across the road from the station.
+If you choose to stay in Alicante, 30min away by trains, then contemporary, urban LaCityHotel is, for the money, outstanding – and across the road from the station.